rougin/dexterine/README.md

 ### withClose

-Creates a `close` JavaScript method.
+Creates a `close` method.
 This method is used to close modals and reset the values of specified fields.
 It can also hide other modals and reset fields based on a provided script:

 ``` html
 // app/plates/items/depot.php